 I can’t count the number of times I parked on private property at night as I was going to clubs in downtown.
 Sometimes I didn’t see the sign, other times I thought – who is going to care if I park here?

 HOMELESSNESS – A MAJOR SOCIAL PROBLEM IN HAWAII

 Like everywhere in the U.S. there are homeless people living in Hawaii.
 Some are happy to be homeless, and some are not – but, they are here and increasing in numbers.
 In 2018 (the most recent data we have) it’s been reported that Hawaii has a homeless population of 6530 people in Hawaii.

 Homeless folks live at the beach, on the west side of Oahu near Kaena Point, in the parks, on the streets, under highways, and even underneath Hawaiian Schools portable facilities.

 Some have cars, and you might see a whole family loving in one.
 Small tent cities pop up from one place to another, and various plans for a large tent city have been introduced over the years – but are usually shot down by neighboring communities afraid crime will increase in their neighborhood.

 The number of homeless people in Hawaii has increased by more than 60 percent since 2000.
+However, we have seen decreases between the years from 2016-2018.
 U.S Census data shows that Hawaii’s increase in poverty is among the highest in the USA.